cosinekitty/astronomy/source/c/README.md

-Uses the computer's system clock to find the current UTC date and time with 1-second granularity.
+Uses the computer's system clock to find the current UTC date and time.
 Converts that date and time to an [`astro_time_t`](#astro_time_t) value and returns the result.
 Callers can pass this value to other Astronomy Engine functions to calculate current observational conditions.

+On supported platforms (Linux/Unix, Mac, Windows), the time is measured with microsecond resolution.

+On unsupported platforms, a compiler error will occur due to lack of microsecond resolution support.
+However, if whole second resolution is good enough for your application, you can define the preprocessor symbol `ASTRONOMY_ENGINE_WHOLE_SECOND` to use the portable function `time(NULL)`.
+Alternatively, if you do not need to use `Astronomy_CurrentTime`, you can define the preprocessor symbol `ASTRONOMY_ENGINE_NO_CURRENT_TIME` to exclude this function from your code.

 ---